-- Healthy and appropriate relationships are developed and fostered by teachers with their students - Provide opportunities for students to talk about bullying and define unacceptable behaviours. - Involve students in establishing classroom rules to prevent bullying and to support a positive and welcoming classroom environment. - Provide and regularly reinforce clear expectations for appropriate student behavior. - Reward positive behaviour as a reinforcement strategy. - Consistently enforce school-wide rules and practices to promote positive behaviour. - Communicate regularly with parents to reinforce expectations. - Connect with parents/guardians when inappropriate behaviour occurs. - Develop individual intervention plans for students as needed, with the support of various school personnel. - Embed the principles of respect, equity and inclusive education through curriculum resources and classroom practices, including links to the Ontario Catholic Graduate Expectations. - Support social-emotional learning to build and practices healthy relationship skills through various classroom activities and events, including the active exploration and celebration of the NCDSB Virtues program.
+- Provide opportunities for students to talk about bullying and define unacceptable behaviours. - Involve students in establishing classroom rules to prevent bullying and to support a positive and welcoming classroom environment. - Provide and regularly reinforce clear expectations for appropriate student behavior. - Reward positive behaviour as a reinforcement strategy. - Consistently enforce school-wide rules and practices to promote positive behaviour. - Communicate regularly with parents to reinforce expectations. - Connect with parents/guardians when inappropriate behaviour occurs. - Develop individual intervention plans for students as needed, with the support of various school personnel. - Embed the principles of respect, equity and inclusive education through curriculum resources and classroom practices, including links to the Ontario Catholic Graduate Expectations.

-• Connect with community partners to offer unique learning experiences to students in support of establishing social-emotional learning skills and healthy relationships (i.e. Roots of Empathy).
+- Support social-emotional learning to build and practices healthy relationship skills through various classroom activities and events, including the active exploration and celebration of the NCDSB Virtues program. - Connect with community partners to offer unique learning experiences to students in support of establishing social-emotional learning skills and healthy relationships (i.e. Roots of Empathy).